Fort Pitt, Kent: Armament

-Until the 1820s the fort was armed with ten 18-pound cannons, twenty-two 18-pound carronades and four 10-pound mortars.
+Until March 1826 Fort Pitt was armed with ten 18-pound cannons, twenty-two 18-pound carronades and four 10-pound mortars.

 Its function was described in 1822 as follows:

 'Fort Pitt, scarped with masonry and bastioned [...] is the largest of all the works which cover Chatham, and the nearest to the citadel, the fire of which crosses its own.
 On the opposite quarter, the fire of Fort Pitt crosses that of Fort Clarence [...]
 The flanks of Fort Pitt are provided with carronades in frames turning upon pivots to sweep the different parts of the ditch.
 The gorge of the fort presents a front of fortification, casemated with embrasures, to command in reverse the town of Chatham, and the course of the Medway'.

-According to the same description the central tower of the fort was described as being 'armed at the summit with two long guns to batter in front, and two carronades to protect the gorge.
+According to the same description the central tower of Fort Pitt was described as being 'armed at the summit with two long guns to batter in front, and two carronades to protect the gorge.
 This was at the epoch when the rage for building martello towers had seized the British government [...]
 The tower in Fort Pitt is very lofty, and its object is to command at a considerable distance the brow of a hill which raises itself with an insensible slope in front of Fort Pitt'.